Louisville vs. Syracuse NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Syracuse and its opponents have combined to score more than 55.5 points in four of nine games this season.
+- Syracuse has combined with its opponents to score more than 55.5 points in four of nine games this season.

-- The combined points per game average of the two teams, 58.2, is 2.7 points more than Saturday's over/under.
+- The two teams combine to average 58.2 points per game, 2.7 more than the total in this contest.

-- This contest's over/under is 5.5 points greater than the 50 these two squads combine to surrender per game this season.
+- The 50 combined points per game that these two squads have allowed this season are 5.5 fewer than the 55.5 over/under in this contest.

-- The average total in Cardinals games this season is 60.6, 5.1 points above Saturday's total of 55.5.
+- The average total in Cardinals games this season is 60.6, 5.1 points more than Saturday's over/under of 55.5.

-- The 55.5 total in this game is 5.2 points above the 50.3 average total in Orange games this season.
+- In 2021, games involving the Orange have averaged a total of 50.3 points, 5.2 fewer than this game's set over/under.

 Louisville Stats and Trends

-- Louisville is 4-3 against the spread and 4-4 overall in games when it puts up more than 22.6 points.
+- Louisville is 4-3 against the spread and 4-4 overall this season when the team scores more than 22.6 points.

-- Louisville is 4-4 against the spread and 4-5 overall when the team totals over 316.8 yards.
+- When Louisville churns out more than 316.8 yards, the team is 4-4 against the spread and 4-5 overall.

-- This year, the Cardinals have turned the ball over 12 times, six more than the Orange's takeaways (6).
+- The Cardinals have turned the ball over 12 times this season, six more turnovers than the Orange have forced (6).

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.